 The research survey also found that higher-performing sales organizations differ on what they consider the most important collaborative relationships.
 For example, high-performing organizations rated IT and HR collaboration 18 percent higher than lower-performing organizations.
 Considering the increasing importance of efficient and streamlined technology within the sales organization, it is no surprise that an alignment with IT results in higher-performing sales organizations.

 High-performing organizations also have more effective sales planning collaborations.
-These high performers’ collaborative relationships with IT, executive leadership, and marketing are 23, 20, and 17 percent more effective, respectively, at acting on collaboration than lower-performing organizations—leading to enhanced sales performance.
+Their collaborative relationships with IT, executive leadership, and marketing are 23, 20, and 17 percent more effective, respectively, than those of lower-performing organizations—leading to enhanced sales performance.

-High-performing organizations place higher importance on collaborative relationships with non-executive functions and are more effective in comparison to lower-performing organizations
+High-performing organizations place more importance on collaborative relationships with non-executive functions and are more effective, in comparison to lower-performing organizations

 Improving your company’s sales planning is crucial to improving sales performance and overall business performance—and this starts with more effective cross-functional collaboration.
 By better understanding which functional relationships are the most important based on the business priorities, you can set aligned goals, achieve buy-in across the business, and establish an accurate sales forecast.

 The sales secrets of high-growth companies

 5 actions that distinguish sales organizations at fast-growing companies